Skip to main content

 What Qualifications Do Resource Managers Need?

-Having certain certifications is a great way to stand out as a resource manager.
-The Resource Management Institute offers a professional certification as a Resource Management Certified Professional (RMCP).
+• A professional certification such as the Resource Management Certified Professional (RMCP).
 This program offers certification for those who are proficient in resource management theory and application.

-Resource managers will need strong experience with resource planning, resource allocation, and forecasting.
-It's their job to determine what is needed, how much of it will be used, and how to manage it best.
+• Strong experience with resource planning, resource allocation, and forecasting.
+After all, it's the Resource Manager's job to determine what is needed, how much of it will be used, and how to manage it best.

 Ultimately, reviewing the job description will give you the best idea of what project resources you would be managing—however, these qualifications are universal to the resource manager position.